alastairpurvis/portfolio-site/README.md

 ## Portfolio Site

-My Portfolio site with SASS compile built on ultra lightweight Skeleton grid system, as well as gulp and bower config.
+Portfolio site with SASS compile built on ultra lightweight Skeleton grid system, as well as gulp and bower config.

 ## Installation